 3.1.
-BS8102: 2009
+BS8102: 2022

-Code of Practice for the protection of below ground structures against water from the ground provides provides guidance on the methods which can be adopted to deal with and prevent the entry of water from the ground into a structure that is below ground level.
+Protection of below ground structures against water ingress - Code of practice provides guidance on the methods which can be adopted to deal with and prevent the entry of water from the ground into a structure that is below ground level.
 It is widely referred to and used in basement waterproofing, making particular reference to:

-- · Adoption of a design team
+- Adoption of a design team

 - Water table classification

-- · Defects and remedial measures
+- Defects and remedial measures